OpenReferralUK/human-services/README.md

 We’ll assess compatibility with the [OpenActive opportunity data model](https://www.openactive.io/modelling-opportunity-data/) and the feasibility of transforming [open active data feeds](https://status.openactive.io) to be compliant with the services standard.

 ## API
-We’ll post here the code for an API that implements important “/get” web methods defined by the standard, including /getServices.
-We’ll also provide a means of filtering services to prioritise those that are appropriate for a user’s location, circumstances and needs.
+He is [Swagger documentation for the API based on alpha web-sevices](http://alpha.webservices.esd.org.uk/ServiceDirectoryService/swagger-ui.html) which implements important “/get” web methods defined by the standard, including /getServices.
+A "get" for multiple services, organizations, etc returns just simple (non-verbose) data for them.
+We intend to also provide a means of filtering services to prioritise those that are appropriate for a user’s location, circumstances and needs.

 ![Consolidated data feeds queried by service finder applications](https://github.com/esd-org-uk/human-services/blob/master/Resources/ConsolidatedDataFeedsQueriedByServiceFinders.png)